shreya293/Active-Directory-Lab-Configuration/README.md

 #### 2. Deployment Configuration: New Forest Creation
 We select **"Add a new forest"** and define the Root Domain Name as `singh.com`.
 This initializes the top-level container for all future network objects.
+When you install Active Directory for the first time on a server, that server acts as the primary anchor for the entire AD deployment.
+The Forest Root holds critical forest-wide security roles (like Enterprise Admins and Schema Admins), controls the directory schema, and serves as the root of the trust hierarchy for any future domains added to that environment.
 ![Step 7](./Images/image%207.png)

 ---